colombiandev/FBCProj1/README.md

 For our conclusions we will bring it back to the questions that we wanted to ask of the data when we started the project which were the following:

-•	How do each of the ETFs for each of the strategies correlate to each other?
-The correlation of the different ETFs for each strategy came out to be pretty much just as I expected and hoped they would.
-The growth ETFs all had

 •	How have the returns for each of the ETFs compared to each other?
 •	Which has the best return over the past 5 years?
 And the worst?
 •	How risky is each strategy?
 •	How does the risk compare to the returns?
-•	How does the volume traded look compared to the returns that have been seen over the past 5 years?